rnazmo/proper7y/README.md

 ## Documentation for developper

+Note: These are notes to my future self.

 ### Policy

-Since this only provide a very simple function,
-I want to keep the code, usage (≒ option), and documentation very simple.
+- Since this only provide a very simple function, I want to keep the code, usage (≒ option), and documentation very simple.
+- Avoid writing important information in Issues / Pull requests.
+(Because it is difficult to search).

 ### How to bump a version (versioning workflow)